 The cover of the first instalment from March 1921, drawn by Josef Lada.
 This is the only drawing of Švejk that Hašek ever saw.
-The better known rotund version only appeared in 1924 in Večerní České Slovo.
-Picture courtesy of Richard Hašek.
+The better known rotund version appeared from November 1923 in České Slovo.
+Picture courtesy of Richard Hašek, the author's grandson.

 Jaroslav Hašek's satire is stinging, at times base but never vulgar, but first and foremost to the point.
 What strikes the reader most is the lack of respect for institutions and authority.
 It is not a coincidence that the novel on several occasions has been banned and censored.
 The instances that have reacted this way have felt their sore toes stamped on, and for good reasons.
 Subversive and anti-authoritarian literature often provoke this kind of reaction and The Good Soldier Švejk illustrates the point well.
 Many readers associate the novel with humour first and foremost, but the message is serious and not the least timeless.
 The sting is directed against systems created by humans, against people who abuse their positions within these power structures for personal gain or simply toe the line because of their limited horizon, selfishness, fear, stupidity or the most tragic reason of all: the lack of alternatives.
 Corruption and abuse of power are by no means limited to the era and geographic region that Hašek described - it is a phenomenon that is deeply ingrained in human nature.
 The Good Soldier Švejk will therefore be relevant as long as human beings exist on earth.
 The novel has strong geographical, historical and cultural ties to Central Europe, but this does not make it less universal.